fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

   console.log(printText,  a * b);
 }

-multiplicator('how about a string?', 4, 'Multplied a string and 4, the result is:');
+multiplicator('how about a string?', 4, 'Multiplied a string and 4, the result is:');
 ```

 Now the code is no longer valid JavaScript, but in fact TypeScript.
 When we try to run the code once, we notice that it does not compile: